Oripi/wix-covid-wishlist/README.md

   console.log('hello world');
 }
 ```
-If you try to preview the website now you should be able to see the `"hello world"` in the console.
+If you try to preview the website now you should be able to see the "hello world" in the console after clicking the button.

 The `$w` and the `ID` field are very important parts in Corvid, In fact this is the way We can interact with elements, as we've seen in the example above.
 To those of you who are familiar with `jquery` you will recognize the syntax straight away and for those who aren't, the `$w` is the object that allows us to get a reference to an element in the page based on the `ID` that we gaive him in the `ID` field.
 The syntax for `$w` is: `$w('#<ID>')`, E.g. for `ID: AddToWishlistButton` the call: `$w('#AddToWishlistButton')` will return a reference to the "add to wishlist" button.

+While we're here let's also give `IDs` to the star icons, in order to show and hide them later.
+Set the `ID` of icon that is shown to the user when we want to add to the wishlist (the one with no filling) as `addToWishlistIcon` and the other icon as `removeFromWishlistIcon`.

 ## 4. Adding Database queries
 In order to insert a new item into the database we need to expose a method from the `backend` that the `client` will invoke and as a result a new item will be added to the Wishlist collection.
 In the sidebar, click the `+` while hovering over `backend` or expand it and click on `Add a new web module`.
 Name the module `wishlist.jsw` and open it.

-Open the file and inside it add the following code:
+Open the file and replace the content with the following code:
 ```javascript
 // import the wix-users module for working with users. import wixUsers from 'wix-users-backend';